 Everyone – no matter how happy or unhappy – wants to be happier.
 When I was in high school, I read a book called The Happiness Project by Gretchen Rubin.
 I was fascinated by the idea that there are a lot of things within our control that will help us feel happier and when we feel happier, we feel physically, mentally, and emotionally better.
-In these times of COVID, not only is it particularly important to introduce periods of recovery to cope with stress (such as sleep, meditation, deep breaths, exercise), but we can also take this opportunity to model and teach our children how to be happier.
+As kids transition back to school, it is particularly important to introduce periods of recovery to cope with stress (such as sleep, meditation, deep breaths, exercise), and throughout the school year we can continue to model and teach our children how to be happier.
 But what exactly makes us happy and how can we be happier?

 Recognizing Happiness